HairyDude/pdxparse/README.md

 finds and puts the results in the directory `output`.
 There is, however, a clause in Main.hs that restricts the parser to only attempt to process certain files.
 This is to make the program finish sooner while testing.
-If you want to process as much as possible, delete everything between the comment saying "DELETE ME" and the line saying "$ scripts".
+If you want to process only certain files, uncomment those lines, edit the list to include only the files you want, and rebuild.